eml10n/l10ninfo/content/eml10n-bbb.md

 ---
-title: EngageMedia Localization BigBlueButton
+title: EngageMedia Localization Jitsi
+alias:
+- /eml10n-bbb/
 ---

-The EngageMedia Localization team maintains a self-hosted BigBlueButton instance at [bbb.l10n.info](https://bbb.l10n.info).
+The EngageMedia Localization team maintains a self-hosted Jitsi instance at [l10n.party](https://l10n.party).

-This BigBlueButton instance is hosted in Singapore and is available as a resource to EngageMedia contributons to organise virtual localization meetups, sprints, and other meetings.
+This Jitsi instance is hosted in Singapore and is available as a resource to EngageMedia contributons to organise virtual localization meetups, sprints, and other meetings.

-Registration on this BigBlueButton instance is by invitation only.
-To request an invite, please email [bbb@l10n.info](mailto:bbb@l10n.info).
+The previous BigBlueButton meeting links (`bbb.l10n.info`) are now mapped to `l10n.party`.